qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

         - 14 images took 254 seconds
 ## Acknowledgement and Credits

-The codebase for the simple apps developed are referenced from *"Building Generative AI-Powered Applications with Python"* by IBM available at https://www.coursera.org/learn/building-gen-ai-powered-applications.
+The codebase for the simple apps developed are referenced from *"Building Generative AI-Powered Applications with Python"* by IBM available at https://www.coursera.org/learn/building-gen-ai-powered-applications, and also IBM's LLM Application Chatbot Github Repository for the webpage template provided for the Chatbot module, accessible https://github.com/ibm-developer-skills-network/LLM_application_chatbot.